Nauja/kanjidb/README.md

 今日わ
 ```

-This is how you can use `kanjidb build` to work with kanjis.
+This is how you can use KanjiDB to work with kanjis.
 Some plugins allow to read kanjis from inputs while others are dedicated to
 combine informations from external resources.
 Take a look at the [documentation](https://kanjidb.readthedocs.io/)
 for a full list of builtin plugins.